Bill and Ted: An excellent return?

 The characters' slacker vibe took the nerd stereotype that had popularised 1980s teen movies and turned it on its head.

-Californian high-school kids Bill and Ted represented the everyday teen - blundering through life with happy-go-lucky passion, wide-eyed naivety, and a host of catchphrases delivered in sincere (yet satirical surfer drawl.
+Californian high-school kids Bill and Ted represented the everyday teen - blundering through life with happy-go-lucky passion, wide-eyed naivety, and a host of catchphrases delivered in sincere (yet satirical) surfer drawl.

 Bill and Ted were lost in their own world of original cool, admirably struggling in their ambition to write the best song ever with their rock group the Wyld Stallyns.